-Eric Weddle was a National Football League(NFL) free safety for 13 seasons until his retirement in 2020 and is considered to be one of the best safeties to ever play the game.
+Eric Weddle was a National Football League(NFL) free safety for 14 seasons until his retirement in 2020 and is considered to be one of the best safeties to ever play the game.
 He was drafted by the San Diego Chargers in the second round of the 2007 NFL Draft and played for the Chargers for 9 seasons (2007-2015).
-He was traded to the Baltimore Ravens in 2016 where he played 3 seasons (2016-2018) before being traded to the Los Angeles Rams in 2019.
+He was traded tot he Baltimore Ravens in 2016 where he played 3 seasons (2016-2018) before being traded to the Los Angeles Rams in 2019.
 After one season with the Rams, Weddle announced his retirement on February 6, 2020.
-Weddle has racked up many career accolades,including having been named to the Pro Bowl six times and honored as an All-Pro five times.
+Two years later, Weddle came out of retirement to join the Rams on their playoff run, which culminated with a victory in Super Bowl LVI.
+Following the championship, he retired a second time.
+Weddle has racked up many career accolades, including having been named to the Pro Bowl six times and honored as an All-Pro five times.”

 Weddle was the NFL interceptions leader in 2011, a two-time Defensive Player of the Year for the San Diego Chargers (2011, 2013), and was named to the NFL 2010s All Decade Team.
 He played college football at the University of Utah, where he was named two-time Mountain West Conference Defensive Player of the Year (2005, 2006), two-time First-team All-MWC (2005, 2006), and a consensus All-American (2006).